thenumbernine/hydro-cl-lua/README.md

 - add GR+HD by taking the SRHD and giving it the metric from GR (adm solver)
 - add EM+SRHD by mixing and matching SRHD and EMHD
 - add EM+GR+HD by winning
-- for 2D SRHD, it looks like my W = U.D / prim.rho is drifting from W = 1 / sqrt(1 - prim.v^2)
-- implement eigen-stuff code in SRHD so that PLM can work
-- get curved coordinates working for MHD
-- 2D MHD seems to have nonzero div B ...

 Minor TODO:
 - get MHD working with Orszag-Tang 2D